 1. Place the dried chickpeas in a bowl covered with at least 3 inches of water.
 Add 3 teaspoons baking soda and leave to soak overnight.

 2. The following day, drain the chickpeas, and place them in a medium pot filled with boiling water.
-Cook over a high heat for about 60-80 minutes or until very tender.
+Cook over a high heat for about 60-80 minutes or until very tender (overcooked is good for hummus).
 Skim off any foam and loose skins that have floated to the top.
-Preserve 2/3 cups chickpea water, drain the chickpeas, and leave to cool.
+Drain the chickpeas and leave to cool.

-3. In a food processor or very high-powered blender, combine the lemon juice, crushed garlic, salt, tahini, cumin, and 1/2 cup of chickpea water.
+3. In a food processor or very high-powered blender, combine the lemon juice, crushed garlic, salt, tahini, cumin, and 1/2 cup of water.
 Blend until completely smooth.
-Add the chickpeas and continue to blend for a couple of minutes or until you get a smoother than smooth and creamy consistency.
+Add the chickpeas and continue to blend for a couple of minutes or until you get a smoother than smooth and creamy consistency, adding water along the way.
 Scrape the sides and bottom of food processor or blender.
 Check for seasoning and add liquid if the hummus is too thick.
 Blend well.

 4. Serve and top with good quality extra-virgin olive oil, paprika, and fresh parsley.
 Additional topping ideas include tahini-lemon sauce, chili flakes, zaa’tar, sumac, pomegranate seeds, finely chopped lamb, toasted pine nuts, toasted almonds, chickpeas, and green chili sauce.
 Leftover hummus keeps well refrigerated for up to 2 days.

 * While 1 cup of tahini may sound excessive, it makes for the texture and flavor that characterizes traditional Levantine hummus.
 If you prefer to reduce the amount, use 2/3 cups of tahini and stream in water until you get a creamy consistency.